The photos below are from the Ann Taylor collection, which Ann kindly gave me access to on her Facebook page some time ago.

 A photo of Nicky Taylor and Jackie Dunne.
 Both boys have sore knees in this picture, so I suspect that some degree of rough and tumble must have been involved in their play.
 I guess that running in playgrounds hadn’t been banned at that stage.

 A picture of Johnny Taylor wearing his uniform and medals.
 Unfortunately, as I don’t know what colours should be on the medal ribbons, it wasn’t possible to get them correct.
+It’s a great picture of Johnny though.

-Photo 05 - Johnny Taylor and Family.
+Johnny Taylor and Family

-A picture of Johnny Taylor, Johnny’s father and his two sons,
+A picture of Johnny Taylor, Johnny’s father and his two sons, Joe and Billy.

-Photo 07 - The Girls in the Garden.
+The Girls in the Garden

-A picture of Carol Murphy nee Power, Ann Taylor,
+A picture of Carol Murphy nee Power, Ann Taylor, and Kathleen O’Reilly nee McDonagh.
+Clearly enjoying their day in a garden of daisies.

-Photo 08 - When Santa met the Taylors.
+When Santa met the Taylors

-The highlight of every child’s year is when they meet Santa Claus and give him their Christmas wish list.
-I know that I used to start thinking about him as soon as I had finished my last Easter egg.
-This is another of Ann's photos featuring Santa Claus, with Biddy, Billy and Ann and it was taken outside of Hearne's shop on the quay in Waterford.
+In the 1960s, the highlight of every child’s year was that long-awaited moment when they met Santa Claus and handed over their carefully written Christmas wish list.
+For many, the build-up began early — I know I used to start thinking about him as soon as I’d finished my last Easter egg.

 A photo of Ann taken at her first pioneer social.

-Photo 10 - The Day of the Wet Pants.
+The Day of the Wet Pants

 A picture of Michael and Nicky Taylor, taken on Councillors Strand.
 Apparently, Michael had just had a little accident when this photo was taken, as proved by the wet patch on his pants.
 "Not to worry Michael, we’ve all been there and probably will be again".

-Photo 11 - The Bash Street Kids.
+The Bash Street Kids

 This photo features Gerry Taylor, Colm Power, Peter O’Rourke, Sean Murphy and Nicky Taylor, with his face covered.
 The girl in the background on the left is thought to be Brigid Power.
 The other girl is possibly Catherine O'Toole.